Fabio Wibmer swaps mountains for stunts in the washing machine during shutdown

 Its increase in popularity has also been accompanied by a growing awareness of its ability to inspire people in the cycling community.

-“With my driving and my passion for cycling, I can inspire a lot of people and a lot of children, which is really cool,” explains Wibmer.
+“With my driving and my passion for cycling, I can inspire a lot of people and a lot of kids, which is really cool,” explains Wibmer.

 “The cycling nation can still reach so many people and inspire so many people.
 This is really cool and it really motivates and excites me so much for every video.”